 Note: I'm a corporate professional who understands the meaning of profit, financial statements, management statements, etc. But, if a representative of a firm provides faulty info to a consumer, the firm should and will be held liable.

 MENTOR, OHIO -- On April 4, 2006 my husband and I decided to invest in a good quality digital camera to celebrate our daughter's 1st birthday.
 Today I regret making that mistake.
-We purchased it at the Best Buy in Iselin, NJ it was the Cannon Powershot SD630 for $399.99 to make sure nothing happened to our camera we added on the 4 year Performance Service Plan for $59.99.
+We purchased it at the Best Buy in Iselin, NJ.
+It was the Canon Powershot SD630 for $399.99.
+To make sure nothing happened to our camera, we added on the 4 year Performance Service Plan for $59.99.
 What a stupid idea that was.

-Thursday 7/23/09: I get a call from Precision the people who have my camera telling me that my warranty was void because of impact damage.
+Thursday 7/23/09: I get a call from Precision, the people who have my camera, telling me that my warranty was void because of impact damage.
 What impact damage you say?
-Well I said they same thing because when I dropped off my beloved Canon sure it had some scraps after all it was 3 years 3 months 10 days old but there was no impact damage.
-So they are no help it was like talking to a wall.
-So I call Best Buy I wish I would of caught this guys names but I didn't and he said not to worry they would take care of it since after all on the service order it says "minor wear & tear" nothing about impact damage.
+Well I said the same thing because when I dropped off my beloved Canon, sure it had some scraps.
+After all it was 3 years 3 months 10 days, old but there was no impact damage.
+So they are no help, it was like talking to a wall.
+So I call Best Buy.
+I wish I would have caught this guy's names but I didn't, and he said not to worry.
+They would take care of it since after all on the service order it says "minor wear & tear", nothing about impact damage.

 Friday 7/24/09: Yet another call from Precision damage asking if I made a decision about paying the $155 to repair the camera.
 I informed her that I had spoken to BB the day prior and they said they would cover it, come to find out she had no clue what I was talking about.
-So yup you guessed it another call to Best Buy.
-This time I spoke with John Doe he was the one that checked in the camera on the 14th.
+So yup you guessed it, another call to Best Buy.
+This time I spoke with **.
+He was the one that checked in the camera on the 14th.
 He said he would look into it further and give me a call back tomorrow.

-Saturday 7/25/09: John Doe calls says he just got off the phone with Precision and that they are sticking their ground.
+Saturday 7/25/09: ** calls, says he just got off the phone with Precision and that they are sticking their ground.
 They sent over some pictures showing the damage.
 He said the damage was obvious and that he definitely did not see that damage when I dropped it off or it would have be noted under the "condition" on the service order.
-He told me to call Precision which I had already spoke to twice and they were no help putting all the blame on Best Buy and to call corporate and that I could use his name and tell them that when it was dropped off that the damage was not there.
-Thanks John but your word mean ** to Best Buy come to find out later on.
+He told me to call Precision which I had already spoke to twice and they were no help, putting all the blame on Best Buy, and to call corporate and that I could use his name and tell them that when it was dropped off that the damage was not there.
+Thanks ** but your word mean ** to Best Buy come to find out later on.

-Monday 7/27/09: Out of pure boredom and anxiousness to get to the bottom of this I call the 1-800-BESTBUY number at 12:35am and they are open I speak with a really nice & understand Jane Doe for the life of me I could find one of my papers that had a number they needed.
-So I find it and call back at 12:50am speak with John Doe Jr. he took down all necessary information and told me that if in fact that is what happened there shouldn't be a problem and corporate would take care of it when I called back during normal business hours.
+Monday 7/27/09: Out of pure boredom and anxiousness to get to the bottom of this I call the 1-800-BESTBUY number at 12:35am and they are open.
+I speak with a really nice & understand **.
+For the life of me, I could find one of my papers that had a number they needed.
+So I find it and call back at 12:50am.
+Speak with **.
+He took down all necessary information and told me that if in fact that is what happened there shouldn't be a problem and corporate would take care of it when I called back during normal business hours.
 Boy was he wrong!!!

 As of 1/9/09 at 4:30CST, I called in again and asked for the promotions department.
 The girl that answered although was not in promotions, without any difficulty added the lens on a new order at the correct price.
 Just goes to show they really can help you if "they" want to.
 My advice to you is don't take "no" for an answer.
 She was unable to fix the camera price and my credit card charges, but I will continue to push them.

 Best Buy was rude and incorporate.
 My camera didn't work anymore and they couldn't replace it nor fix it.
 So they offered me to send it to the manufacturer to let them fix it.
-It should take about 2-3 weeks, but I would have been only around about 1 week.
-Best buy can't send it back to Germany, where I come from neither can't send it faster.
+It should take about 2-3 weeks, but it would have been only around about 1 week.
+Best Buy can't send it back to Germany, where I come from, neither can't send it faster.
 For this one case they weren't flexible or nice to me.
 I wouldn't recommend Best Buy to anybody!